 “Then the death march started, at a little town called Mariveles.
 We marched all night the first night.
 We marched on for days, it seemed endless.
 They would tell us food was at the next stop, but there wasn’t any.
 My mouth swelled up and my tongue burst open.
 When we came to water, the Japs would post guards around the water holes and wouldn’t let us have any.”

 The first place that they were allowed to stop was near Japanese artillery.
 Corregidor was shelling the area and several of the shells landed among the POWs killing them.
-When they moved again they were given a five-minute break every hour.
+They double-timed past the guns as the exchange of fire was going on.
+The American guns managed to knock out three of the four Japanese guns.
+When the POWs moved again they were given a five-minute break every hour.
 This was done so the Japanese could change guards and keep the POWs moving.

 What made things worse was as they marched, they came across artesian wells and watering holes, but they were denied their request for water.
 The Japanese would chase the POWs away from the wells.
 It got to the point that even though the Japanese attempted to keep the prisoners from the water they still went to the wells.
 This resulted in the deaths of many men who were bayoneted while getting water.